 TUPELO • Pizza or tacos ... why not both?

-That’s the thinking of Adam Morgan, who will be serving up both food favorites later this year – possibly in September – at his newest business in the works.
+That’s the thinking of Adam Morgan, who is be serving up both food favorites at his newest business in the works.

-Appropriately named Pizza vs. Tacos, the restaurant will open in the former Shoney’s building, which was most recently home to South.
+Appropriately named Pizza vs. Tacos, the restaurant opened Oct.
+17 in the former Shoney’s building, which was most recently home to South.

 Morgan has hinted for more than a year that he wanted to bring something different to the Tupelo dining scene.
 He’s already got a hit on his hands with Blue Canoe, which happens to be a bar with a restaurant.